Shane-Shen/day-calendar/README.md

 when it starts, a new tab with http://localhost:3000/ will be opened on your browser.

-10 new random daily events will be displayed on the calendar every time when you refresh the browser
+10 new random daily events will be displayed on the calendar every time you refresh the browser